eduardomineo/nlst-metadata/README.md

 # Manifest file example
 In order to download DICOM files, you need to create a Manifest file and import it using [NBIA Data Retriever](https://wiki.cancerimagingarchive.net/display/NBIA/Downloading+TCIA+Images).
 The Manifest structure is demonstrated below.
-Replace the list of ListOfSeriesToDownload with a list of `series_uid` from your SQL result.
+Replace ListOfSeriesToDownload content with a list of `series_uid` from your SQL result.

 ```
 downloadServerUrl=https://nlst.cancerimagingarchive.net/nbia-download/servlet/DownloadServlet